securzecom/dpdpa-docs/docs/1. Overview/Scope & Applicability of DPDPA.md

 sidebar_position: 2
 ---

-The **Digital Personal Data Protection Act (DPDPA), 2023**, along with its **Draft Rules of 2025**, establishes a framework that applies broadly across entities and sectors in India.
-Its scope is deliberately wide to ensure that any processing of personal data affecting individuals within India is governed by uniform standards of **accountability, transparency, and security**.
+The **Digital Personal Data Protection Act (DPDPA)** notified on **14th November, 2025**, establishes a framework that applies broadly across entities and sectors in India.
+Its scope is deliberately wide to ensure that any processing of personal data in digital format affecting individuals within India is governed by uniform standards of **accountability, transparency, and security**.

 - The Act applies to all processing of digital personal data that takes place within the territory of India, regardless of whether the processing entity is located in India or abroad.
 - The Act applies to entities outside India when they process personal data in connection with offering goods or services to individuals located within India.